1975–76 in English football: UEFA competitions

 Liverpool won the UEFA Cup for the second time after a 4–3 aggregate victory over Club Bruges in the final.
 The 1975 FA Cup winners West Ham United reached the final of the European Cup Winners' Cup, where they lost 4–2 to another Belgian side, Anderlecht.
 League champions Derby County lost 6–5 on aggregate to Real Madrid in the second round of the European Cup.

+Liverpool's route to the UEFA Cup final included victories over Hibernian, Real Sociedad, Slask Wroclaw, Dynamo Dresden and Barcelona.
+Liverpool won 3-2 on aggregate against Hibernian, 9-1 against real Sociedad, 5-1 against Slask Wroclaw and 2-1 against Dynamo Dresden.
+In the semi-final, Liverpool defeated Barcelona 2-1 on aggregate, winning the first leg 1-0 at Camp Nou before a 1-1 draw at Anfield.

 FA Cup

 Southampton pulled off one of the greatest upsets in the history of FA Cup finals when a Bobby Stokes goal gave them victory over Manchester United at Wembley.
 It was the first major trophy in the club's history.
 Crystal Palace of the Third Division had an inspired run from the first round through to the semi-finals, beating Leeds United, Chelsea and Sunderland along the way, all of whom were in higher divisions.

 League Cup

 Manchester City beat Newcastle to claim the League Cup, their first major trophy for six years.

 Dennis Tueart scored a brilliant overhead kick to win the game.